Component: Form management - Data management

 Configure additional information of the system field

-By clicking on the Edit button at each field row, the Configure system field dialog of the system field will be opened.
+By clicking the Edit button at each field row, the Configure system field dialog for the system field will be opened.

 General tab